apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - Amazon SDK

 ## Other Stuff

+- Server-side automatic redirects used for [delegated authentication](../integration/Delegate-Authentication.html) can now correctly recognize an existing SSO session.
 - [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now able to produce WAR Overlay projects that take advantage of Gradle's support for BOMs, making it more predictable to handle dependency management issues and conflicts.

 ## Library Upgrades

+- Spring Boot
 - Aspectj
 - Spring Data CosmosDb
 - Spring Cloud AWS